 It is my privilege to welcome you to the Leeward Community College 'ohana.
 The College extends its aloha and kōkua to each and every one of you.
-For over fifty years, Leeward has served students like you, throughout Oʻahu and our entire State, by providing the strong foundation necessary to fulfill your academic, career, and personal goals.
+For nearly sixty years, Leeward has proudly served students across O'ahu and the entire state, providing a strong foundation to help you achieve your academic, career, and personal goals.

-We proudly celebrate the unique character of the Leeward community, among the most diverse regions in the United States.
-This past fall, over 6,000 credit students were served, 69% of which were Asian and/or Pacific Islanders, with over 25% of the entire student body being of Native Hawaiian descent.
-Almost 500 of our students were active duty veterans or their dependents, as we remain committed to serving those who serve Hawai'i and our nation.
+We celebrate the unique character of the Leeward community, one of the most diverse regions in the United States.
+This past fall, we served over 6,400 credit students, with more than 26% identifying as Native Hawaiian, 10% as active-duty service members, veterans, or dependents, and 47% as first-generation college students-the first in their families to pursue higher education.

-We offer an array of paths to higher education and workforce training, including 85 academic credentials in career and transfer degree programs and numerous non-credit workforce development courses and certificate programs.
+Leeward offers a variety of pathways to higher education and workforce training, including 93 academic credentials in career and transfer degree programs, as well as numerous non-credit workforce development courses and certificate programs.

-As a community college graduate, I can speak from firsthand experience about the value of committed faculty and staff.
-At Leeward, those who support, empower, and guide students also enable them to strengthen skills, generate confidence, and clarify their path toward a more rewarding life and career.
+As a community college graduate myself, I can personally attest to the value of dedicated faculty and staff.
+At Leeward, our educators and support teams are committed to empowering students, helping them strengthen skills, build confidence, and chart a clear path toward a fulfilling future.

-Mahalo for letting us be a part of your journey to define, or redefine, your life as you embark on your next adventure toward academic and professional success.
+Mahalo for allowing us to be part of your journey.
+Whether you are defining or redefining your path, we are here to support you as you take the next step toward academic and professional success.

-I wish you a rewarding experience while you are with us at Leeward Community College and I also wish you much success with the achievement of your goals and dreams in the years ahead.
+I wish you a fulfilling and rewarding experience at Leeward Community College and continued success in achieving your goals and dreams in the years ahead.

-Carlos G. Peñaloza, Ph.D | Chancellor

-Leeward Community College
+Carlos G. Peñaloza, PhD | Chancellor Leeward Community College Chancellor's Office

-Chancellor's Office